 This is a volunteer league so the times for practicing are up to each coach.
 As a coach we know your time is tight so the practices are up to you.
 Many coaches will make practice on Monday and Wednesday or Tuesday and Thursday but you can work it out in a way that works for your schedule.
 Practices start anywhere from 4:30 to 6:00; though, during the Fall season it gets dark earlier and earlier as the season continues.
 Generally we have games on Saturday that start at one of three times in the morning: 9:00, 10:15 or 11:30.
 We do have a couple of games that will be scheduled on the weekdays, either Tuesday or Thursday at 5:30 as makes up games.

 There are a few requirements that need to be fulfilled in order to coach a team in our league.
 Once these items have been completed a coach will be ready to receive their team rosters.
 These requirements are safety issues.

-This training only has to be completed once every five years.
+This training only has to be completed once every four years.

 CDC Information and training for coaches:

 Free on-line concussion training for coaches

 or print out and provide a copy to a board member

 3. Play Soccer: Once you complete these items and the teams have been organized you will receive your team roster, setup a practice time and called your team members to invite them to practice.
 Team rosters will be handed out at a coaches meeting every season prior to the first week of practice.

 There is some online training available for coaches and referees from NMYSA.
 Though these are not required they are educational and informative for both new and experienced coaches.
 Youth Module I is a free training and can be taken at your own speed and available time.
 Please email the league any copies of certificates you obtain so we can have them on file.